 – Dislodgement of rock and soil

-– Underground essential services including gas, water, telecommunications, sewerage, electricity, chemicals, fuels and other pipes and lines.
+– Underground essential services including gas, water, telecommunications, sewerage, electricity, chemicals, fuels and other pipes and lines. - Assess the risks associated with the hazard

 A risk assessment can help determine the danger of the hazard and what control measures will need to be put in place.
 A risk assessment can also help to: